firozzer/WhatsApp-Scheduler/README.md

 # Follow these steps to get it up & running:

 - Clone all the files from repository into a local folder.
-Create a new file "threadstatus.txt" and leave it blank inside.
+Create 3 blank files "joblist.txt", "threadstatus.txt" and "job.txt".
+First file acts like a Python list & the other 2 act like variables.
+Doing it like this since in a Flask app every time the app runs all the variables get cleared.

 - Inside each 'py' file, i've tagged spots which need modification by "#MODIFYYYYTHIS" (Ctrl F through all the files & modify as per your parameters).

+- Setup GSheets using this amazing Tech With Tim tutorial: https://www.youtube.com/watch?v=cnPlKLEGR7E Keep the gsheetJsonKeys you mmake in the same folder.
+In cells A1, B1, C1, of your GSheet Fileensure to keep exactly these values wout quotes: "Name", "Time", "Message" & rest of the sheet leave blank.

 - Create a Firefox Profile using any ubuntu based distro.
 To make the profile: fire up WhatsApp Web, login manually by scanning the QR code & then simply copy the folder over at /home/username/.mozilla/firefox/profiles. (folder should be between 10 to 40 MB in size) Place this folder next to the py files & modify the code to read the folder name correctly.